Wirstblase/cross-score-tracker/README.md

 ## Welcome to cross score tracker 👋

+this is my very first React Native Expo app, It marks my first milestone in the world of cross-platform mobile development and my migration away from low-level native development.

 ### What is this?

 This is a very simple web and mobile app that allows you to track your scores in the very popular (in Romania) card game "Cruce" (translated as "Cross" in English).